alexYooDev/2021.01.08-codari-project/README.md

 ![keywords_uploaded](https://user-images.githubusercontent.com/70088347/122657802-aef28000-d1a1-11eb-9b66-413d9df3fb2a.png)
 # Sign-up page
 ![sign_up_page](https://user-images.githubusercontent.com/70088347/122657996-502e0600-d1a3-11eb-8e59-ec1e4f83b6c2.png)
-- accessible either through sign-up menu in side bar or log-in page.
+- Accessible either through sign-up menu in side bar or log-in page.
 - ID input must comply with email format, user has to conduct duplicates check by clicking on 'check duplicates'.
 - For nickname as well, user has to conduct duplicates check by clicking on 'check duplicates'.
 - Password must be typed double time to check for user confirmation.